tex1988/spring-boot-starter-rabbit-rpc/README.md

 The `@EnableRabbitRpc` annotation must be used to enable the RPC server with property `enableServer = true`.

-This library uses Java serialization for message serialization, so the `allowedSerializationPatterns` property must be provided to specify which packages are allowed for serialization.
+This library uses Kryo 5 serialization library for message serialization.

+`allowedSerializationPatterns` property must be provided to specify which packages are allowed for serialization.

 For proper functionality, the starter enables serialization for the following packages by default: